Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-This example models a ``degrees-of-freedom mismatch'' scenario, in which one user is equipped with a single antenna (i.e., has only one degree-of-freedom), whereas the other user is equipped with two antennas (i.e., has two degrees of freedom). \end{exmpl}
+This example models a three-user ``degrees-of-freedom-mismatch'' scenario, in which the first two users are equipped with a single antenna each (i.e., they have only one degree of freedom), whereas the third user is equipped with two antennas (i.e., has two degrees of freedom).